Recordings/Discussions

 Cara Emily Thornton wrote (July 23, 2007):

 [To Jean Laaninen] Not exactly.
-Perfect pitch exists in both forms: 1) being able to recognize pitches (and there are people who can recognize any note when they hear it, but can't for the life of them sing any note asked for - you could call this 'passive perfect pitch' - there was a boy in my ear-training class in college who had this variant), and 2) being able to reproduce pitches (it is NOT necessary to know the names of the pitches - I once knew a gentleman who was not a musician (but rather a computer geek), who had no idea of the names of notes, but was able to remember perfectly and reproduce at will the exact pitches that are produced by pressing the keys on a touch-tone phone, which ability he used to procure touch-tone service for himself without having to pay for it...).
-And then there are people who can do both things (thiis probably the vast majority of people who are said to have 'perfect pitch' - including yours truly).
+Perfect pitch exists in both forms: 1) being able to recognize pitches (and there are people who can recognize any note when they hear it, but can't for the life of them sing any note asked for - you could call this 'passive perfect pitch' - there was a boy in my ear-training class in college who had this variant), and 2) being able to reproduce pitches (it is NOT necessary to know the names of the pitches - I once knew a gentleman who was not a musician (but rather a computer geek), who had no idea of the names of notes, but was able to remember perfectly and reproduce at will the exact pitches that are produced by pressing the keys on a touch-tone phone, which ability he used to procure touch-tone service for himself wihaving to pay for it...).
+And then there are people who can do both things (this is probably the vast majority of people who are said to have 'perfect pitch' - including yours truly).
 So no, perfect pitch is NOT just a recognition ability.

 Jean Laaninen wrote (July 23, 2007):